The Glorious Ones

 The Glorious Ones is a musical with book and lyrics by Lynn Ahrens and music by Stephen Flaherty.
 Set in 17th-century Italy, it concerns a theatre group in the world of commedia dell'arte and theatre of the Italian Renaissance.

 After premiering in Pittsburgh in April 2007, the musical opened Off-Broadway in October 2007.

 Production history

 The musical premiered April 27, 2007, at the Pittsburgh Public Theater and closed on May 20, 2007.

 It then opened Off-Broadway at the Mitzi E. Newhouse Theater, as a production of the Lincoln Center Theater on October 11, 2007 and ran through January 6, 2008.
 Directed and choreographed by Graciela Daniele, the New York cast featured Marc Kudisch, Erin Davie, Natalie Venetia Belcon, and David Patrick Kelly.

 The musical was presented at the Landor Theatre, London, from 6 March to 7 April 2012, with direction by Robert McWhir.

-The Canadian premiere of The Glorious Ones took place in May 2014, presented by the Toronto Civic Light Opera Company, starring Joe Cascone (Flaminio), Joanne Kennedy (Columbina), David Haines (Dottore), Eric Botosan (Pantalone), Elizabeth Rose Morriss (Isabella), Jordan Quinn (Francesco) and Susan Sanders (Armanda).
+The Canadian premiere of The Glorious Ones took place in May 2014, presented by the Toronto Civic Light Opera Company, starring Joe Cascone (Flaminio), Joanne Kennedy (Columbina), David Haines (Dottore), Eric Botosan (Pantalone), Elizabeth Rose Morriss (Isabella) and Jordan Quinn (Francesco).